Doorways in the Sand: Plot summary

 Ragma explains that the Whillowhim are one of the oldest, most powerful and entrenched cultures in the galaxy.
 However, there is an alliance of younger ones that back common policies in conflict with those of the older blocs.
 The Whillowhim belong to a faction of the galactic coalition that opposes the policies of younger, newer members on major issues.
 One way to limit the power of the newer, less developed planets is to limit their number.
 The Whillowhim seeks to steal the star-stone to embarrass Earth and delay its entrance into the coalition of planets thereby weakening the power of the newer planets' alliance.

-Fred's future is as an alien culture expert for the U.S. legation of the United Nations and as a host for Speicus.
+Fred's future is as an alien culture expert for the US legation to the United Nations and as a host for Speicus.
 Speicus will use Fred's nervous system as well as his broad knowledge of many subjects to gather information and process it as a kind of sociological computer.
 It can produce uniquely accurate and useful reports on anything they study together.
 In the end, Fred sees a beach with doorways leading to unique experiences in exotic places throughout the galaxy.